Welcome to Richmond Hill Reception Class

 Early Years Vision and Intent

-The Early Years Foundation Stage (EYFS) covers all children and their development from birth up to 5 years old.
-At Richmond Hill we have well resourced areas which are supported by highly qualified and experienced staff.
+The Early Years Foundation Stage (EYFS) framework covers all children and their development from birth up to 5 years old.
+In Reception we have well resourced areas which are supported by highly qualified and experienced staff.
 We offer free flow outside play meaning our children get all the benefits the outdoors has to offer at all times of the day, come rain or shine!

 Early Years Foundation Stage Profile